TommyJackson85/recipe-connect/README.md

 - Code Institute Data Centric development's miniproject tutorial by Brian O Grady, was used as a basis for starting the poject, particularly with it's create/edit forms and materialise's accordian template as they were very valuable for my project.

 ## Testing for Code/Tech Quality and Bugs

+### testing on different browsers and their consoles, and on different devices.
+- Tested on Safari, Firefox and Chrome and the website works as it should on both.
+- No errors appear in the consoles on each browser.
+- The website works perfectly on both mobile and larger devices.

 ### code validation testing
 - Tested and fixed most of the Python code to fit majority of the PEP8 requirements with [pep8online](http://pep8online.com/)